EyasuTeshome/shifttracker/becoming-a-remote-professional/about-morning-sessions-at-microverse.md

 - Keep the meeting professional and respectful.
 - Help the team build rapport and get to know one another.

-### What do the participants do in the Morning Sessions?
+### What do the participants do in the morning sessions?

 - Participate in the activity.
 - Ask questions.